souravdatta/qsym/qsym_tutorial.md

-# Building a Quantum Simulator from scratch
+# Building a Quantum Simulator from Scratch

 ## Introduction
 Lets dive in and build a simulator for a quantum computer (QC) from scratch, one step at a time.
 But before we go into the code, lets look at `what`s and `why`s.